Spies in Disguise: Voice cast

 Olly Murs appears as a Junior Agent, while Mark Ronson voices an Agency Control Room Technician.
 The voice of Lance's car, an Audi RSQ e-tron, is provided by Kimberly Brooks.

-South Korean voice actors So Youn and Jang Min-hyuk provided the voices of Soo-min and Joon respectively, the protagonists in a South Korean television drama series Walter is a fan of in the film.
-Jang also voiced Lance Sterling in the Korean dub of the film.
+South Korean voice actors So Yeon and Jang Min-hyuk provided the voices of Soo-min and Joon respectively, the protagonists in a South Korean television drama series Walter is a fan of in the film.

 Production

+Announcement

-On October 9, 2017, it was announced that development was underway on a film based on the animated short Pigeon: Impossible (2009), with Will Smith and Tom Holland set to voice the lead characters.
+On October 9, 2017, it was announced that development was underway on a film based on the animated short Pigeon: Impossible (2009) with Will Smith and Tom Holland being set to voice the two main characters.

-The film was the directorial debut of Nick Bruno, and the second for Troy Quane, after having directed the short film The Smurfs: A Christmas Carol (2011).
+Spies in Disguise was the directorial debut of Nick Bruno, and the second for Troy Quane, after having directed the short film The Smurfs: A Christmas Carol (2011).

-The film was dedicated to the memory of Joe Kwong, who worked at Walt Disney Animation Studios and Blue Sky Studios before his death.
+Spies in Disguise was dedicated to the memory of Joe Kwong, who worked at Walt Disney Animation Studios and Blue Sky Studios at the time of his death.